 Add your voice!
 Click below to answer.
 ThriftyFun is powered by your wisdom!

 I purchased a rabbit trap today, baited it and then we had a storm.
 I checked it earlier tonight and the trap was still set.
-If I catch it I plan to release it in the country not far from us.
-I hope lettuce works as bait.
-Any suggestions?

 I say a fence too.
 You can even buy cheap chicken wire.
 It worked for me when we had a garden.
 It kept my tomato loving dog out too!